 Investigations on chromatin structure and organization during meiotic prophase and mammalian spermatogenesis led to the demonstration that the C-terminal 34 amino acids of Histone H1 containing SPKK is essential for the maintenance of the higher order structure of eukaryotic chromatin.
 H1 variants (expressed in testis) lacking this motif generated a less condensed chromatin structure.
 A molecular model of the chromatosome particle (166 bp DNA containing the four core histones and histone H1) was constructed.
 The testis specific basic, zinc finger protein, TP2 was shown to condense GC rich DNA in a zinc dependent manner.
 A meiotic recombination hot-spot locus in the mouse genome was shown to encode a novel non-protein coding RNA.

 Studies on SMC (Structural Maintenance of Chromosomes) protein complexes which are essential for maintenance of various aspects of chromosome organization led to the demonstration of a new role for cohesin in subtelomeric silencing.
-Cohesin was shown to repress telomere proximal gene expression in a SIR-independent manner.
-Key components of Smc5/6 complex such as Mms21/Nse2, a SUMO E3 ligase, and Nse1, a RING domain containing putative ubiquitin E3 ligase were characterized in detail.
+Cohesin was shown to repress telomere proximal gene expression in SIR-independent manner and Cohesin dysfunction in yeast cells resulted in cell wall defects.
+Key components of smc5/6 complex such as Mms21/Nse2, a SUMO E3 ligase, and Nse1, a RING domain containing putative ubiquitin E3 ligase were characterized in detail.
 A functional interplay between Mms21 and Topoisomerase 1 in maintenance of longer chromosomes was demonstrated and sumoylation of Mms21 targets coupled with Topoisomerase 1 function were shown to be required for accurate inheritance of such topologically challenged chromosomes.
+Sumoylation defective variants of cohesin and condensin were found to be defective in gene silencing.
 Studies on the mechanism of partitioning of genome into transcriptionally active and inactive (silent) domains led to the demonstration of barrier activity in a fragment containing a tRNA(Gln) gene and the Ty1 long terminal repeat.
 The barrier activity was dependent on Pol III transcription of tRNA(Gln), the cohesin protein Smc1, the SAS1 and Gcn5 histone acetyltransferases.

 DNA Repair and Recombination